For many consumers, money stress is no longer about one loan or one missed payment.

 - Self-service tools that are easy to use

 What frustrates borrowers today is not always the payment itself.
-Often, it is the experience surrounding it.
+Often, it is the experience around it.

-Disconnected service interactions, confusing notices, delayed updates, and difficult payment processes can all increase frustration and slow customer response.
+Disconnected service interactions, confusing notices, delayed updates, and difficult payment processes can increase frustration and slow response.
+That is one reason many financial institutions are shifting to earlier and more coordinated borrower outreach.

 - Proactive payment reminders